-The Company considers all highly liquid investments purchased with a maturity of three months or less to be cash equivalents.
-The Company's cash equivalents consisted of investments in money market funds as of April 30, 2021 and 2020.
+The Company considers all highly liquid investments with an original maturity of three months or less at the time of purchase to be cash equivalents.
+The Company's cash equivalents consisted of investments in money market funds as of April 30, 2022 and 2021.